lunanfoldomics/Cinnamon-GUI/README.md

 ### ConvolutIonal Neural Network And multimOdal learNing with Graphic User Interface for Digital Pathology

 CINNAMON-GUI is an advanced digital pathology tool that leverages the power of convolutional neural networks (CNN) and multimodal learning to provide an intuitive graphical user interface for medical professionals.
-This tool is designed to enhance the analysis and interpretation of pathological samples, making it easier to diagnose and study various diseases.
+This tool is designed to enhance the analysis and interpretation of pathological samples, making it easier to study various diseases.

 #### Developed by Lunan Foldomics LLC, Copyright (C) 2024